dhh1128/cfa/cfa-paper.md

 As digital artifacts proliferate across tools, platforms, and organizations, the limitations of containment-based organization become increasingly apparent.
 CFAs offer a lightweight, decentralized way to make relationships explicit without imposing heavy infrastructure or rigid schemas.

+The primary contribution of CFAs is a minimal, composable vocabulary that makes existing file relationships explicit and interoperable without requiring shared infrastructure, schemas, or authority.
 By treating relationships as first-class and supporting gradual adoption, CFAs enable both humans and software to reason more effectively about collections of related files.

 ---